In Locus, you define your application’s data structure inside database

 Here, has_one

-is used for clarity, but the uniqueness is enforced by the (unique)
+is used for clarity, but the uniqueness is enforced by the @unique

-attribute on the belongs_to
+annotation on the belongs_to

 side.